Q: Does the fruit and veg have to be fresh?

 Other root vegetables, such as sweet potatoes, parsnips, swedes and turnips, are usually eaten as a vegetable alongside the main starchy food in a meal.
 These count towards your fruit and veg portions.

-Learn more about a healthy balanced diet by looking at the eatwell plate.
+Learn more about a healthy balanced diet by looking at the Eatwell Guide.

 Q: Do juices and smoothies count towards my 5 A DAY?

-A: One 150ml glass of unsweetened 100% fruit or vegetable juice can count as a portion.
-But only one glass counts, so further glasses of juice don't count towards your 5 A DAY.
+A: Unsweetened 100% fruit juice, vegetable juice and smoothies can only ever count as a maximum of one portion of your 5 A DAY.

 Read more about healthy drinks.